ColorsWind/Scene-OpenGL-CPP/README.md

 ## License

-**For ease of use, this depository also packs the code of some open source projects or network resources for learning only.
+**For ease of use, this repository also packs the code of some open source projects or network resources for learning only.
 Please pay attention to its copyright.**

 ***